 Encourage baby to self-soothe.
 Pacifiers can help babies learn to control their feelings, relax them, and make them feel secure.
 The comfort factor can be a double win: A calmer baby can mean calmer parents.

 There are strikes against pacifiers, too:

-- Nipple know-how.
-Breastfeeding is a natural process, but that doesn’t mean getting the hang of it comes easily for the baby or mom.
-If you’re a breastfeeding mom, hold off on the pacifier for the first few weeks -- that gives time for your milk to come in, and for you and your baby to get in a good nursing pattern.
-That way, the baby doesn’t start to prefer pacifiers over the nipple.
+Nipple know-how.
+Breastfeeding is a natural process, but it may take a while for you or your baby to get the hang of it.
+If you nurse your infant, hold off on the pacifier for the first few weeks -- that gives time for your milk to come in, and for both of you to get in a good nursing pattern.
+That way, your baby won't start to prefer pacifiers over the nipple.
 After that, studies show no link between pacifier use and breastfeeding troubles.

-- Ear issues.
-According to one study, children who use pacifiers are almost two times more likely to get multiple ear infections than children who don’t use them.
+Ear problems.
+According to one study, children who use pacifiers are almost twice as likely to get multiple ear infections as children who don’t.

-- Tooth troubles.
+Tooth troubles.
 Some parents wonder if a pacifier will affect their kid’s pearly whites.
-Just make sure they aren’t using them long-term, say experts.
-“Before age 2, any problems with growing teeth usually self-correct within 6 months of stopping pacifier use,” says Evelina Weidman Sterling, PhD, MPH.
-She's the co-author of Your Child's Teeth: A Complete Guide for Parents.
+Just make sure your baby doesn't use them long term, experts say.
+“Before age 2, any problems with growing teeth usually self-correct within 6 months of stopping pacifier use,” says Evelina Weidman Sterling, PhD, MPH, co-author of Your Child's Teeth: A Complete Guide for Parents.

 After the 2-year mark, problems can start.
-It often leads to slanting or tilting the top or bottom front teeth, Sterling says.
+Your baby's top or bottom front teeth may slant or tilt, Sterling says.
 And the problem can worsen as time goes on.